Friends of Nachusa Grasslands

 A lovely extensive oak savanna (under restoration), restored prairie openings, wetlands and sandstone cliffs (do not climb the rock as it will break off).

-Use a Smart Phone App to hike this trail.
-Learn more.
+Use a Smart Phone to access a guided hike along this trail.

 Picture